faizan4devloper/band-landing-page/README.md

       });

       console.log('API Response:', response.data); // Log the API response

-      // Parse the response body if it is a JSON string const parsedBody = JSON.parse(response.data.body);
+      // Assuming response.data.answer is a string containing the answer. const formattedData = [

-      // Assuming parsedBody contains the necessary structure for contentData setContentData([parsedBody]); // Wrap in an array to fit map logic
+        {
+          question: 'What are the average class sizes and student-teacher ratios in the local schools?',
+          answer: response.data.answer // Update this based on the structure of your API response }
+      ];
+      setContentData(formattedData);
     } catch (error) {
       console.error('Error fetching data:', error);
-      setContentData([{ answer: { textual: 'Error fetching answer', citizenExperience: '', factualInfo: '', contextual: '' }}]); // Handle error gracefully
     }
   };